amjiuzi/222/content/post/sic/index.md

 #   Otherwise, set `slides: ""`.
 slides: example
 ---
-### Joined a research group near my home just in case the comming semester will not come that soon.
-Finally found inner peace with imperfect WB result.
+### Joined a research group in my hometown, just in case the comming semester will not come that soon. & Finally found inner peace with imperfect WB result.

 In progress.
 Will update when I go back to school.